omnp/floating/README.md

 # floating
-Basic digital paint program using C, xcb and libtiff (to save the images) supporting a Wacom tablet and stylus in addition to a mouse.
+Basic digital paint program using C, xcb and libtiff (to save the images) supporting a graphics tablet and stylus in addition to a mouse.

 The goal of this project thus far has been to implement a simple paint program in C using xcb (and in the process *learn* the basics of xcb).
 It is *very* basic in the current state, for example there is no zooming of the "canvas" or anything like that (as this is "pure" xcb with no additional gui component library).